 Embrace offers two ways you can annotate sessions with information that will help developers and customer service agents find sessions for an unhappy user.

 - User Personas.
 This is data you can set and update about the user of a session.

 - Session Properties.
 This is data you use to track information about the device or the session itself.

-Embrace offers a set of methods to set the username, email, or user identifier.
+Embrace offers a set of methods to pass information about your users.

 Remember that this data will be uploaded to Embrace, so think about the privacy of your users and only include data you are willing to share.
-We recommend including an anonymized user ID that only your agents can search for.
+We recommend using an anonymized or hashed user ID that only your agents can search for.